Filter map by:

 New Zealand and Mexico are close friends in the multilateral arena, and we cooperate closely in a number of areas, including disarmament, human rights and environmental issues - particularly climate change, whale conservation and fossil fuel subsidy reform.
 We also share a keen interest in Asia-Pacific regional developments.

 Exports to Mexico

-Top exports: casein, butter and dairy spreads, milk powder
+Top exports: casein, butter and dairy spreads, milk powder and meat

 Imports from Mexico